RECYCLING BATSMEN AT CHAMPS

-A rule permitting retired batsmen to return to the crease at Australian Championships with overs in hand until a team has lost all 10 wickets is back on the Agenda at City Hall.
-VCA identities Gil Chapman, Ian Petherick and David Head are behind the “push” to bring back the rule that was dumped in 2016 because of the bad blood it caused.
+A rule allowing compulsorily retired batsmen at Championships to return to the crease until a team has lost all 10 wickets is an issue close to the heart of cricket traditionalists.
+VCA heavyweights Gil Chapman, Ian Petherick and David Head are advocating returning to a rule dumped in 2016 because of the bad blood it caused.

-With the issue close to the heart of cricket traditionalists, Victoria surveyed captains – past and present – at Over 70s Australian Championships on the issue.
-They were asked to comment on the reasons promoted in support of recycling batsmen.
+Victoria surveyed Over 70s captains – past and present – regarding the issue.
+They were asked to comment on the reasons proffered in support of the recycling batsmen rule.

-- The possibility of a team having their innings compulsorily closed short of their allocated overs and not losing 10 wickets is “unfair”.
+- The possibility of a team not losing 10 wickets but having an innings compulsorily closed short of allocated overs is “unfair”.

-Most respondents did not agree with the premise.
-Over 80% felt the primary aim of one day cricket was to make more runs than the opposition in the same prescribed number of overs.
-Taking 10 wickets in an innings was a minor consideration.
+Most disagreed.
+Over 80% said that the primary objective in one day cricket is to make more runs than the opposition in the same prescribed number of overs.
+Taking 10 wickets in an innings was incidental and very much a minor consideration.

 Respondents disagreed.
-There was clear evidence that the recycling of batsmen had determined the result of some games.
-An analysis of Division 1 results since 2015 suggested 2 games may have been lost when an innings was compulsorily closed when a retired batsman was unable to return to the crease.
-Outweighing this were reports of batsmen throwing their wicket away to allow retirees to return to the crease (turning certain defeat into victory).
+There was evidence that recycling batsmen had changed the result of some games.
+An analysis of Division 1 results since 2015 suggested the result of 2 games may have been different should a compulsorily retired batsman have been allowed to return to the crease.
+Against this were reports of batsmen throwing their wicket away to allow retirees to return to the crease (turning certain defeat into victory).

 - National Championships (Division 1) should be treated as an elite competition.
-A compulsory retiring figure for batsmen is not the way to prepare players for international competition.
+Having a compulsory retiring figure for batsmen is not the best way to prepare players for international competition.

-Respondents felt the role of Championships (Division 1) was much greater than to prepare players for international representation.
-That view was seen as elitist and at odds with the much valued “participation” culture of Championships.
+Respondents felt the role of Championships (Division 1) was not just to prepare players for international competition.
+This was characterised as an elitist view and at odds with the much valued “participation” culture of Championships.

 - The imposition of penalties by umpires will minimise any problem of teams trying to contrive results.

 Respondents pointed to the obvious dilemma presented to umpires.
-Is it reasonable or realistic to ask an umpire to read what is in the mind of a player in adjudicating on “fair play”.
+Is it reasonable or realistic to ask an umpire to know what is in the mind of a player in adjudicating on “fair play”.

-Victoria believes the game of cricket is diminished by contriving the result.
+Respondents felt cricket is diminished by contriving the results of a game.
 The Rule should it be re-introduced, is not in the “spirit of cricket”.

-Victoria does not support changing the rule to allow a retiring batsmen to return to the crease and continue batting until the close of innings
+Respondents did not support changing a rule to allow retiring batsmen to return to the crease and continue batting until the close of innings

-Should a majority of the VCA Over 70s age group support a rule change to allow a batsmen to return to the crease, Victoria proposes to limit the number of runs a returning batsman may score to 50.
+Should a majority of the VCA Over 70s age group support a rule change allowing a batsmen to return to the crease, respondents proposed limiting returning batsman to a 50 run maximum score.

 YOUR SAY publishes articles of interest to the veterans cricket fraternity.
 Submissions must include the full name, and contact details of the author.
 Veterans Cricket Victoria does not vouch for the accuracy of submissions to “your Say”